-DESIGN RESEARCH
+DESIGN RESEARCH Module 1

-Systemic Thinking
+Introduction Systemic Thinking and Design

-The unit presents systemic thinking and design approaches within the framework of sustainable transitions.
-Systemic Thinking emphasizes a holistic approach to products, services, and systems, fostering active collaboration among various stakeholders.
-Embracing a system mindset requires moving beyond isolated efforts and individual product development, considering the dependencies across entire value chains and associated cultural factors.
+The module presents systemic design approaches within the framework of sustainable transitions.

+Systemic Design emphasizes a holistic approach to products, services, and systems, fostering active collaboration among various stakeholders.
+Embracing a system's mindset requires moving beyond isolated efforts and individual product development, considering the dependencies across entire value chains and associated cultural factors.
 In practice, this approach promotes the exploration of interrelationships, boundaries, and engagement with diverse perspectives.

-The unit aims to equip learners with the necessary skills to participate in systemic changes in the textile and fashion ecosystem.
-It introduces the basic concepts and presents the existing methodological frameworks, including the Systemic Design Framework based on the Double Diamond process, used by Transitions partners.
-This module presents the Loophole Toolkit as a key pedagogical tool to experience system thinking in the context of T&C transitions.
-Case studies are presented ranging from global research collaborations to more situated interventions at the regional or company level, collected through various networks, such as TCBL, Fabricademy, Systemic Design community.
+The module aims to equip learners with the necessary skills to take part in systemic changes in the textile and fashion ecosystem.
+It introduces the basic concepts, present the existing methodological frameworks, including the Systemic Design Framework based on the Double Diamond process, used by Transitions partners.
+The Loophole Toolkit is presented in this module as key pedagogical tool to experience system thinking in the context of T&C transitions.
+Case-studies are presented ranging from global research collaborations to more situated interventions at regional or company level, collected through various networks, such as TCBL, Fabricademy, Systemic Design community.